philippark/philippark.github.io/menu/about.md

 Previous swe intern at a SAAS startup, where I immediately made lasting impact my first month by developing a tool to automate a weeks-long manual process to seconds.
 I also was very proactive in this startup and asked for more technical work.
 This led to me doing full-time swe technical interviews in the middle of my internship to join a separate team working on client-facing tools.
 I passed the interviews and during the last month of my internship, I spent it working alongside remote full-time swes on a full-stack project where I developed a web page to track document downloads for compliance and security.

-Open source developer and a frequent contributor to RCOS (Rensselaer Center for Open Source), my university's open source community.

 ## University

-I try to give back to the CS community at my university.

-I was a computer science tutor for 2 courses at the same time (Computer Science 1 and Data Structures (a notoriously difficult class for freshmen))

-I'm part of Upsilon Pi Epsilon, a CS honors society, where I wrote algorithmic problems for a competitive programming contest and conducted resume reviews and mock technical interviews.
+I try to give back to the CS community at my university through tutoring (was a CS tutor for Computer Science 1 and Data structures), and being part of Upsilon Pi Epsilon, a CS honors society, where I wrote algorithmic problems for a competitive programming contest and conducted resume reviews and mock technical interviews.

-I also was a 2024 ICPC contestant.
-I placed 2nd in my university during the ICPC qualifiers, which allowed me to qualify and compete in the ICPC regionals.
+I also was a 2024 ICPC contestant where I placed 2nd in my university during the ICPC qualifiers, allowing me compete in the ICPC regionals.

 I'm also the president of RPI's Chess Club, a Chess.com College Ambassador, and the founder of RPI's first official Chess.com.